 This is probably one of the most common submissions where you’re likely to get your balls trapped if you haven’t quite mastered the technique just yet.
 Have no fear!
 Captain Save Your Balls is here!
 You don’t need to risk your reproductive organs to get a sub; you just need a technique adjustment.

 Applying an armbar #2

-This particular variation of the armbar ensures that your hip avoids separation from your opponent’s shoulder when executed properly.
+This armbar variation ensures that your hip avoids separation from your opponent’s shoulder when properly executed.
 It’s in the space between the shoulder and hip that it becomes possible for trapping to take place.
-Also, don’t forget the golden rule of armbar submissions, squeeze those knees!
+Also, remember the golden rule of armbar submissions.
+Squeeze those knees!

-Although you may be getting your opponent’s arm in the right position (thumb pointing up), lifting your hips and be positioned where there is no gap, you might still get your nuts crushed.
+Although you may be getting your opponent’s arm in the correct position (thumb pointing up), lifting your hips and being positioned where there is no gap, you might still get your nuts crushed.

 Wearing a cup #1